oakstudios/mechanical-ragger/README.md

 ### Other Frameworks

-While web components can be used in most any framework, if you'd like deep integration with the framework of your choosing, you can reference `src/web-component.js` and `src/react.jsx` to reference in implementing mechanical-ragger elsewhere.
-The npm package also exposes the MechanicalRaggerCore module that these use. eg:
+While web components can be used in most any framework, if you'd like deep integration with the framework of your choosing, you can use [`src/web-component.js`](src/web-component.js) and [`src/react.jsx`](src/react.jsx) to reference in implementing `mechanical-ragger` elsewhere.

+The npm package also exposes the `MechanicalRaggerCore` module that these use. eg:

 ```js
 import MechanicalRaggerCore from "@oakstudios/mechanical-ragger/core";